4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Method

 \section{Method}

 We denote an input monocular egocentric video as $x=(x^1, ..., x^t)$ with its frame $x^t$ indexed by time $t$.
 We estimate the human body pose and shape at each time step from input $x$.
 Due to the unique viewpoint of egocentric video, the captured second-person body is partially observable within a time window.
-In addition, the second-person body motion is entangled with the camera motion, and therefore incurs additional barrier to enforce temporal coherency.
-To address those challenges, we propose a novel optimization method that jointly considers the 2D observation of the entire video sequence and 3D scene for more accurate 4D human body reconstruction.
+In addition, the second-person body motion is entangled with the camera motion, creating additional barriers for the enforcement of temporal coherency.
+To address these challenges, we propose an optimization method that jointly considers the 2D observations of the entire video sequence and the 3D scene context in order to more accurately reconstruct the 4D human body in the presence of partial observability.
 We illustrate our method in Fig.~\ref{fig:overview}.
 Specifically, we first recover the 3D human body at each time instant from the 2D observation of $x^t$.
-We then use Structure from Motion (SfM) to project a sequence of 3D body meshes into the 3D world coordinate, and further adopt a contact term to encourage human-scene interaction.
-In addition, we combine the 2D cues from entire video sequences for reconstructing temporal coherent time series of body poses using human dynamic prior.
-In following sections, we introduce each component of our method.
+We then estimate Structure from Motion~\cite{schoenberger2016sfm} (SfM) to project a sequence of 3D body meshes into 3D world coordinates based on the recovered global camera motion, and further adopt a contact term to enforce appropriate human-scene interaction.
+In addition, we combine the 2D cues from entire video sequences for reconstructing temporally-coherent time series of body poses using a human dynamics prior.
+In the following sections, we introduce each component of our method.